How DCAS Responds

 In most instances we are able to work with the family and other community service providers to keep the child safe in the family home.
 We can provide a variety of supports to help the family overcome challenges they may be facing.
 Click on the link below to view the Intake and Investigation Flow Chart.

 Note: There is a similar but distinct response process where community caregivers are involved.
 A community caregiver is any individual who has responsibility for a child or children, other than the parent or guardian.
-Examples may include teachers, coaches, substitute caregivers such as kinship care, baby sisters and daycares.
+Examples may include teachers, coaches, substitute caregivers such as kinship care, babysitters and daycare providers.

 Other reasons for Children’s Aid becoming involved